 And here’s when it starts–it’s a lot earlier than you may think.
 The first time a parent hands a child their phone, it should be filtered.
 Think of the times you’ve gone shopping at Costco and seen a toddler with Mama’s phone watching a YouTube video.
 We’ve all been there, trying to buy a minute of peace, whether it’s Elmo or Peppa Pig.
 No judgment here.
 But before that first time you hand your child a screen, you should know there’s a filter on it and the content is appropriate.

+Here’s what I know for sure: The average adult unlocks their phone 150+ times a day.
+Adults also need some screen time limits!
 It’s easy to spend a lot more time than you intended online.
-That’s why it’s called the rabbit hole.
+That’s why it’s called “the rabbit hole”.

 Parents can only correct and influence what they can see and know.
-Until now, that’s been the problem with online behavior–you can’t see it.
-It’s invisible.
-The last Circle of Safety is about monitoring your child’s online behavior.
+Until recently, that’s been the problem with kids on social media or gaming–you can’t see if they’re misbehaving or wandering into a dangerous situation.

-Of course, you could go old school and grab their phone to review every text and every app your child has every night but there are a couple of practical reasons that just won’t work.
+Of course, you could go old school and grab their phone to try to look at every text and every app your child has every night, but there are a couple of practical reasons that just won’t work.

 - One, you’re decreasing trust and respect and invading privacy, from your child’s perspective.